PatrykJS/SportsClubDataBase/README.md

 # ClubDataBase
-Example of a non existing sportsclub's data base
+Example of a non existing sportsclub's data base.
+Just to learn making queries, functions and procedures in SQL